jamonholmgren/ProMotion/docs/API Reference - ProMotion TableScreen.md

 #### table_footer_view

-You can give the table a custom footer view by defining:
+You can give the table a custom header view (this is different from a section footer view) by defining:

 ```ruby
 def table_footer_view